FOREX-Japan's yen bears brunt of market rethink on Fed | Business

 FOREX-Japan's yen bears brunt of market rethink on Fed

-The Japanese yen fell the most against a resurgent U.S. dollar on Friday, as a two-day rally in equities conceded to market expectations that the Fed will have to do a lot more to contain inflation.
+The Japanese yen fell the most against a recovering U.S. dollar on Friday, as a two-day rally in equities conceded to market expectations that the Fed would have to do a lot more to contain inflation.
 That realisation followed speeches and statements from a bunch of Federal Reserve officials warning investors against being sanguine after this week's slight softening in inflation numbers.

-The Japanese yen fell the most against a resurgent U.S. dollar on Friday, as a two-day rally in equities conceded to market expectations that the Fed will have to do a lot more to contain inflation.

 "It suggests scepticism from the bond market and taking a 'one swallow doesn't make a spring' attitude," analysts at Commerzbank wrote.
 "Inflation may have peaked but they may remain sticky and still too high for the Fed's liking."
 In the world of cryptocurrencies, bitcoin was flat and last at $23,915.00.